top of page

 Check-In Information

-6:30 PM Safari Banquet - San Juan Wellness Center, 1013 South 300 West, Blanding
+The Safari Banquet will begin at 6:30 p.m. at the San Juan Wellness Center, 1013 South 300 West, Blanding

 Trail Information